frederic-perez/AmE-dictionary/data/idioms.md

 __hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
 His girlfriend just left him, and I don’t want to hit him while he’s down._
 __hit (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
-__hit a snag__ :two::dart: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
+__hit a snag__ :dart::four: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit a wall__
 __hit and miss__ :two::hammer: (hit or miss)
 __hit bottom__ To reach the lowest or worst point. _Our profits have hit bottom._
-__hit home__ :two: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
+__hit home__ :three: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit on (one)__ To show one’s romantic or sexual interest in one; to flirt with one. _Are you hitting on me?
 You’re a married man!_
 __hit on all cylinders__ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.
 __hit or miss__ :two::hammer:
 __hit the big time__ To become very famous or successful.
 __hit the books__ To study, often intensely. _You better hit the books if you want to pass your exam on Friday._
+__hit the bull’s-eye__
+__hit the ceiling__ To react with extreme anger. _Mom will hit the ceiling when she finds out we broke the vase by playing ball in the house again._
 __hit the fan__ To become more of a problem or more widespread or publicized. _Once this scandal hits the fan, all of our investors are liable to pull out of the company._
 __hit the gas__ :two: To move quickly; to accelerate or go faster.
 Used especially while riding in an automobile.
 __hit the ground running__ :three::hammer:
 __hit the jackpot__ :two::hammer:
+__hit the lotto__
 __hit the road__ To leave a place or begin a journey.
 __hit the rocks__ To encounter an especially difficult, troubled, or low point, as in a relationship or some pursuit.
 __hit the sack__